AlviEbneAlam/Url-Shortener/README.md

 # Url-Shortener
-A url shortener project that takes in a long url and produces unique short url
+A url shortener project that takes in a long url and produces unique short url.
+Produces the same short url for the same link.
 # API DOCUMENTATION

 API Endpoint